betaglot/plantabeta/docs/reference/Moto/ToolMoto/FlagMoto/Overview.md

 ## DevNotes

 - Shovel hand flag grip is obsolete from a time before flag pouch
+- Flag follow through motion to ensure that the flag doesn't fold back on itself, since fully extended flag drapes over branches, while clumped flag just falls to the ground

 ## DevState